-What Is a Sports Hernia?
+What is a Sports Hernia

 History

-The term “sports hernia” was first coined in the 1960’s describing Spanish soccer players who developed groin pain with no evidence for classic hernias (inguinal hernias).Since then, Gilmore described the underlying pathology leading to the reference of sports hernias as Gilmore’s Groin.
+The term “sports hernia” was first coined in the 1960’s describing Spanish soccer players who developed groin pain with no evidence for classic hernias (inguinal hernias).
+Gilmore described the underlying pathology of sports hernias which became known as Gilmore’s Groin.
 With a better understanding of this entity the diagnosis of sports hernias has become much more common.

 Cause of Sports Hernia